 Tutorials and Courses

 Apart from regular teaching activities we are known for our node-level performance engineering tutorials and courses.
-We are regular lecturers for the PATC course program at the german Gauss Centre for Supercomputing (GCS).
-The training course “Node-level Performance Engineering” is available at the GCS sites at LRZ in Garching and HLRS in Stuttgart.
+We are regular lecturers for the PRACE course program at the German Gauss Centre for Supercomputing (GCS).
+The training course “Node-level Performance Engineering” is available at the GCS sites at LRZ in Garching, HLRS in Stuttgart, and as of late at VSC in Vienna.
 We give tutorials on node-level performance engineering and hybrid programming at top-ranked conferences.
 Our full-day tutorial “Node-level Performance Engineering” was accepted for the IEEE/ACM Supercomputing conference every year since 2012.
 On demand we also offer our tutorial and course program for interested computing centers, research institutions, and industry.

 You can find an overview of our tutorials and courses here.